 - Mix and layer colored sand

 Nature inspires so much.
-Why not sensory play, and besides, it makes for an easy setup.
+Why not sensory play?
+Besides, it makes for low-prep sensory activities with an easy setup.

 Everyday Household Sensory Play

-Incoming, I’ll share a couple of my favorite sensory play ideas that need no prep and can be ready in less time than it takes to make a cup of mocka.
+Incoming, I’ll share a couple of my favorite sensory play ideas that need no prep and can be ready in less time than it takes to make a cup of mocha.

 10. Paper Towel Tube Rolling